North Sea Energy Islands: Impact on National Markets and Grids: Results and discussion

 \definecolor{yellow_plot1}{rgb}{1.0000,0.9176,0.6118} \definecolor{brown_plot1}{rgb}{0.8078,0.5529,0.2431} \definecolor{yellow_plot2}{rgb}{1.0000,0.7922,0.0314} \definecolor{brown_plot2}{rgb}{0.5176,0.4039,0}

 In terms of generation, the newly installed wind capacity is placed at the beginning of the merit order curve and shifts conventional generators to the right.
-This is reflected in \figurename~\ref{fig:flow_NSEH} (upper graph), which shows the changes in the energy generated in the five considered countries.
-The largest variation is found in Germany, where the energy imported from the hub replaces domestic production.
-On a smaller scale, something similar happens in Denmark where local generation is replaced by the imports from the hub; however, also the imports from Sweden and Norway slightly decrease.
-In the Netherlands, instead, the imported energy mainly replaces imports from other countries, mostly coming through Germany and Belgium.
-Finally, when connected to the hub, Norway takes advantage of the new transmission capacity to increase the domestic production and exchange 3 TWh through the hub.
+This is reflected in \figurename~\ref{fig:flow_NSEH} (left graph), which shows the changes in the energy generated in the five considered countries.
+The largest variation is found in Germany, where the energy imported from the hub replaces domestic production (of which 80\% comes from fossil fuels).
+Similarly, fossil fuel generation decreases in all other countries.
+In DK and NL, the decrease in the third scenario is lower than in the first one because of the additional trades.

-An interesting aspect that can be observed in \figurename~\ref{fig:flow_NSEH} (lower graph) is that not all energy flowing from the hub to the different countries targets domestic consumption.
+An interesting aspect that can be observed in \figurename~\ref{fig:flow_NSEH} (right graph) is that not all energy flowing from the hub to the different countries targets domestic consumption.
 Indeed, \figurename~\ref{fig:flow_NSEH} shows the variation of transit flows in the five considered countries.
 As expected, as long as there is enough transmission capacity in the AC system, power flows to those countries with the most expensive generation.
-For example, power flows from the UK to Ireland, Northern Ireland, Belgium and the Netherlands; from Germany to Belgium and Austria, and so on.
+For example, power flows from the Netherlands to Belgium and Germany, and from Germany to Switzerland and Austria, and so on.
 Transit flows often occur in AC systems and in countries with multiple HVDC connections.
-In the latter case, an adequate compensation mechanism for the costs of HVDC losses and losses induced in the intra-zonal network should be considered \cite{TOSATTO2020}, as the Inter-TSO Compensation (ITC) mechanism does not cover flows on HVDC links, which are considered as ``individual transactions for declared transit flows'' \cite{EU838}.
+In the latter case, an adequate compensation mechanism for the costs of HVDC losses and losses induced in the intra-zonal network should be considered \citep{TOSATTO2020}, as the Inter-TSO Compensation (ITC) mechanism does not cover flows on HVDC links, which are considered as ``individual transactions for declared transit flows'' \citep{EU838}.